First Chiropractic Visit & what to expect

 Some people go to the chiropractor because they think it’s good for their body.
 Some people go because there is a certain problem they are having they want fixed.
 When the symptoms disappear and the client feels fine they think they are done with their chiropractic care and they don’t need to come back again.
 Which if they are just looking for a symptom cure then they are done, but there’s a lot more to chiropractic care than just symptom relief and that’s the overall maintaining wellness.
 Feeling better and actually being better are very different.
 People often base their health on how they feel, but sometimes how you feel is not the best indicator of an issue.
-During each visit Dr. Jason Bell may tell you about problems that are occurring that you did not realize were occurring, which can be effecting not just how you feel, but how your body works internally and externally.
+During each visit Dr. Cook may tell you about problems that are occurring that you did not realize were occurring, which can be effecting not just how you feel, but how your body works internally and externally.

 If you have never been to a chiropractor before you may not know what to expect.
 Going to the chiropractor is somewhat similar to any other doctor’s visit and there shouldn’t be a need to feel anxious for the first visit.
 Each visit after the first one should take less than 15 minutes so you can squeeze in a visit on your lunch break!